xuan1905/verifiers/README.md

 # Verifiers: Reinforcement Learning with LLMs in Verifiable Environments

 This repo is a fork of the [verifiers](https://github.com/willccbb/verifiers) repo.
 The development of this repo is using an older version of the verifiers repo.
-We will update this repo to use the latest version of the verifiers repo soon.
+We will sync this fork with the latest version of the verifiers repo soon.

 # Installation
 To install the dependencies, run the following commands: